I am a Christian. I was an 8th-grade American History teacher. I am currently a freelance writer, public speaker, & homeschooling mom of 9.

 - Take everything except the tortilla off their plate and place the other items on the napkin.
 Tell them that the tortilla is the outermost layer of the bone.
 Who remembers what it is called?
 (Periosteum) [Have children repeat periosteum.]
 We’ll talk a little bit more about it later.

 - Lay the 2 strips of sandwich bread along the center of the tortilla.
-Ask them what they think might be spongy like this cake that is in their bones.
-Yes, the angel food cake is the spongy bone.
+Ask them what they think might be spongy like this bread that is in their bones.
+Yes, the bread is the spongy bone.
 [Have children repeat spongy bone.]
 Spongy bone is a network of pores and tunnels interconnected in a pattern that makes the bone strong yet resilient.
 Ask if anyone has ever shut their hand in a door or car door.
 Did your hand break?
 If it didn't break, you can thank your spongy bone.

 - Spread the outside tips of the bread with the red jam.
 Ask, “What is inside the spongy bone?”
 It is what you pulled out of the cow bone using your toothpicks.
 Yes, it is bone marrow.
 [Have children repeat bone marrow.]
 There are actually two kinds of marrow: red and yellow.
 Red bone marrow is the kind in which blood cells are made.
 When you cut yourself and bleed, your body needs to replace that blood.
 Your red bone marrow is where your new blood cells come from.
 You need lots of red blood cells because they do not last very long in your body.
 Even if you do not cut yourself, your red blood cells die after only about 4 months, so you need your red bone marrow to frequently manufacture new blood cells to replace the ones that die.